 - Uptime: Less breakages mean your teams can be more productive.

-- Improved staff morale: More reliable devices ensure your teams can fulfil their jobs.
+- Improved staff morale: More reliable devices ensure your teams can fulfill their jobs.

 - Cost Efficiency: Breaking the Repair and Replace Cycle eliminates accumulated costs over time.